EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/training_gp_tutorial.md

 Note that the previous code block created a Numpy array of values, of shape `(20, 2)`, and each value lies between 0 and 1.
-In order to work with the design with the EXAUQ-Toolbox, we need to convert the array into a sequence of [`Input`][exauq.core.modelling.Input] objects.
+To work with the design in the EXAUQ-Toolbox, we need to convert the array into a sequence of [`Input`][exauq.core.modelling.Input] objects.
 Furthermore, because we want a design that fills the whole of our simulator domain $\mathcal{D}$, we need to also rescale the inputs from the unit square to our